Water Quality: Docket No. 58-0102-1801 - Negotiated Rulemaking

 Method of Participation/Negotiated Rulemaking

-Those interested in participating in the negotiated rulemaking process are encouraged to attend the meeting at one of the following locations.
-Additional meetings will be scheduled if necessary.
-The public may participate by telephone and web conferencing at any of the meeting locations or with individual connections.
-Individuals interested in participating by telephone and web conferencing should contact Paula Wilson by the date provided in the table below.
-For those who cannot participate by attending the meeting, written public comment opportunities will be made available throughout the negotiated rulemaking process.
+Those interested in participating in the negotiated rulemaking process are encouraged to attend the scheduled meeting via telephone and video conferencing.
+Individuals interested in participating should contact Paula Wilson.
+For those who cannot participate by attending the meeting, written public comment opportunities will be made available throughout the rulemaking process.
+Any additional meetings will be posted below.
+To sign up for email notifications, contact Paula Wilson.

-The meeting locations will be accessible to persons with disabilities, and language translators will be made available upon request.
-Requests for these accommodations must be made no later than five days prior to the meeting date.
+In an effort to reduce and slow coronavirus spread, DEQ will hold this meeting via telephone and video conferencing.
+Language translators will be made available upon request.
+Requests must be made no later than five (5) days prior to the meeting date.
 For arrangements, contact Paula Wilson.

 Submit all written comments by mail, fax or email to: